caffeine-suite/caffeine-script/README.md

 CaffeineScript, or CafScript for short, makes programming more wonderful, code more beautiful and programmers more productive.
 It is a lean, high-level language that compiles to JavaScript.

-CaffeineScript is obsessivly focused on programmer productivity, the only thing that matters*.
+CaffeineScript is obsessively focused on programmer productivity, the only thing that matters.
 My primary inspirations are CoffeeScript, Ruby and ES6.

-(*) Assuming the language + runtime is capable of meeting your requirements, such as performance.

 ### Status - Alpha